DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ### A_merge_sets
 In this script EEGlab will look for all the .bdf or .edf files for all the IDs you enter.
 Even if you only have one file per participant, you need to run them through this script, because you end up with .set files that have the EEGlab structure in them.
 Besides, defining the home/save path, you can choose how many blocks (or .BDF files) your participants have.
 Normally everyone does the same amount of blocks so this would be the same for everyone, but if not, you need to run that participant separately.
 Furthermore, you can choose a reference channel.
+This is suggested by [BIOsemi](https://www.biosemi.com/faq/cms&drl.htm) to be done at the start.
+[Brainproducts](https://pressrelease.brainproducts.com/referencing/) and [this paper](https://www.frontiersin.org/articles/10.3389/fnins.2017.00205/full) Also agree that Mastoides are commonly used and good, the paper also talks about different options that could work.

-This is suggested by [BIOsemi](https://www.biosemi.com/faq/cms&drl.htm).
-In our case we use the mastoids (channel 65/66 for us), but you can change this to a different channel or leave it empty if you don't want to do this.
+In our case we use the average of both mastoids (channel 65/66 for us), but you can change this to a different channel or leave it empty if you don't want to do this.

 These are the variables to change: